 Day 5: Morning in Hakone, Tokyo at night

-Get off at the first stop, Hakone-machi Port and walk northeast heading towards Moto-hakone Port.
-Follow the road, but keep to the hillside and walk through the stunning Cedar Tree Forest.
+We got off at the first stop, Hakone-machi Port, and walked northeast toward Moto-hakone Port, keeping to the hillside to walk through the stunning Cedar Tree Forest.
+Such a peaceful way to wrap up our time in Hakone.

-From Moto-hakone Port, travel back to Odawara and then on to Tokyo via JR Rail later that afternoon.
+From Moto-hakone Port, we traveled back to Odawara and then on to Tokyo via JR Rail that afternoon.

 Where to stay in Tokyo